Review repeat buys before money moves.

 Human boundary

-Autonomy stays off until the customer approves SKU scope, spend cap, supplier rail, and change/cancel procedure.
+Autonomy stays off until the customer approves SKU scope, spend cap, supplier order path, and change/cancel procedure.

 Success signal